mobily-enterprises/jsonreststores/README.md

  * `request`.
 The `request` object for this REST call.
  * `method`.
 It can be `post`, `put` or `getQuery`.
- * `p`.
-The method's parameters.
-In this case, it's always empty (it's there for consistency with the rest of the API)
  * `cb( err ) `.
 The callback

 ### `afterCheckPermissions()`